HironTez/Chess/README.md

   - `castlingRookStartPosition` Position | undefined (exists if `type` is `Castling`) - initial position of the castling rook
   - `castlingRookEndPosition` Position | undefined (exists if `type` is `Castling`) - final position of the castling rook
   - `newPieceType` Type | undefined (exists if `type` is `Promotion`) - the new piece type of the promoted pawn
-  - `pieceId` string - id of the moved piece
+  - `pieceId` string - id of the moved piece.
+Id of a promoted pawn changes
+  - `isPieceFirstMove` boolean - indicates whether the piece moved for the first time

 - MoveReturnT